• Skip to primary navigation

 It has a soft yet crunchy texture with a mild taste that makes it easy to incorporate into drinks and smoothies.

-If you are looking to substitute Spirulina powder, Chlorella provides comparable health benefits with additional protein and healthy fats without disturbing the flavor profile too much.
+If you are looking to substitute Spirulina powder, Chlorella provides comparable health benefits with additional protein and healthy fats without disturbing the flavor too much.

 2 - Moringa